janverschelde/PHCpack/src/Python/PHCpy3/doc/source/apollonius.rst

 .. figure:: ./appolfig2.png
     :align: center

-    A special configuration of the circle problem of Appolonius.
+    A special configuration of the circle problem of Apollonius.

 The five input parameters for this special configuration are listed in the tuple :math:`(2, 1, 1, \sqrt{3}, 1)`.